 Data breaches in facility management have become a growing concern in recent years.
-With the increasing reliance on digital systems and the storage of sensitive information, it is more important than ever for facility managers to prioritise data security.
+With the increasing reliance on digital systems like facility management software and the storage of sensitive information, it is more important than ever for facility managers to prioritise data security.
 In this article, we will explore what data breaches in facility management are, why they occur, and what facility managers can do to prevent them.

 A data breach in facility management refers to the unauthorized access or theft of sensitive information related to the operation of a facility.
 This could include data on employees, vendors, customers, and building operations.
 Examples of sensitive data that could be compromised in a facility management data breach include personal identifying information (PII), financial data, and building security protocols.